Stateware/Dav3i/doc/FrontEndArchitecture.md

 Stat type 1 represents vaccinations.
 Its head stat is MCV1, and its associated data is MCV2 and SIA.

+###2.4.3 : Cache Structure

+The cache itself doesn't have an actual structure, but must be created in such a way that it does.

+The cache should be structured in a hierarchical manner as:

+SessionID > InstanceID > CountryID > StatID > Year,Value

 #Section 3

 ##3.0 : Use cases